-We have pulled together the resources on this page to help support faculty as they make a sudden shift to teaching English 12 or 24 online.
-This page is very much a work in progress.
-If you have other resources that you think might help your colleagues adapt to online instruction, please send them to Annie directly via campus email, and she’ll add them to this page.
+The materials in this section were created to help support faculty as they make a sudden shift to teaching English 12 or 24 online during the pandemic.
 Nested under this page, is a separate password-protected page (Resources for KCC teachers) for personal teaching materials faculty have offered to share with colleagues.

 If you’ve never used Blackboard before, you might find it beneficial to visit KCeL, and/or to review some of their materials on accessing Blackboard for the first time.
 In addition, BMCC has put together this useful Google site on setting up a course in Blackboard for faculty who are new to the system.